Deputy Engineer

 Controllers communicate with the system to provide feedback and adjust settings as needed.

-Q6.
-What is difference between pressure and stress
+Q. What is the difference between pressure and stress?

 Pressure is the force applied on a surface, while stress is the internal resistance of a material to deformation.